rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 *"What did I do?
 We've been standing here for a while!"* - replied Sam.

-*"Sam?"* - queried doubtfully Hannah, not believing the stream of words that reached her senses.
+*"Sam?"* - queried Hannah doubtfully, not believing the stream of words that reached her senses.

 *"Yeah... where are you?"* - asked Sam.
 Hannah felt his voice was close.